curl/everything-curl/usingcurl-uploads.md

 #### PUT

-HTTP PUT is the sort of upload that was designed to send a complete resource that is meant to be put as-is on the remote site or even replace an existing resource there.
+HTTP PUT is the upload method that was designed to send a complete resource meant to be put as-is on the remote site or even replace an existing resource there.
 That said, this is also the least used upload method for HTTP on the web today and lots, if not most, web servers do not even have PUT enabled.

 You send off an HTTP upload using the -T option with the file to upload: